Anjali-AR/portfolio-/README.md

 ## Project 1: BDMMS – CMPH

-## project Name : Becton Dickinson Medical Management System.
+## project Name : Becton Dickinson Medical Management System

 ## Overview

 BDMMS–CMPH is an enterprise-level medical device complaint management system designed to ensure regulatory compliance with global health authorities such as the FDA.
 The system supports end-to-end complaint handling, reporting, and quality management for medical devices.